auperatech/VMSS2.0/docs/node_input_output_guide.md

 ## x86_dec

 **Conditions:**
-- Output size N must match the number of pixel formats specified in node_options-\>dec-\>opixfmt, which supports multiple output picture streams with different pixel format, supported: "RGB24" or "BGR24" or "NV12" or "I420"
+- Number of output streams N must match the number of pixel formats specified in node_options-\>dec-\>opixfmt, which supports multiple output picture streams with different pixel format, supported: "RGB24" or "BGR24" or "NV12" or "I420"

 ### Input Stream (size 2): <!-- omit from toc -->
 - **input stream 0:** VideoPacket